adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #133 Almost finished all the HW for the week-1.
 Should finish tomorrow.

 #134 Finished all of Week-1.
-Moved on to Week-2
+Moved on to Week-2.
+Started Week-2 and am moving right along in it.